csmig/stig-manager/docs/user-guide/user-guide.rst

       :title: The User Grants Panel

+.. thumbnail:: /assets/images/collection-manage-edit-grant.png
+      :width: 50%
+      :show_caption: True
+      :title: Edit or reassign an existing Grant

 -------------------------------

-Any Grant can be associated with an Access Control List.
-The Access Control List can be used to restrict or expand the User's access to certain Assets, STIGs, or Labels in the Collection.
+Every Grant is associated with a User or Group, an Access Control List, and Role in the Collection.
+The Access Control List can be used to restrict or expand the Grant's access to certain Assets, STIGs, or Labels in the Collection.
+By default, the Full, Manage, and Owner Roles have Read/Write access to all Reviews in a Collection, and the Restricted Role has no access to any Reviews.
+The Access Control List can be used to further restrict or expand access for any of these Roles.

+Managers and Owners have additional Collection capabilities that let them add or remove Assets, STIG assignments, and Grants to the Collection.
+See the :ref:`Roles and Access<roles-and-access>` section for more information about Grants, Roles, and Access Control.

 .. thumbnail:: /assets/images/collection-manage-acl-popup.png
       :width: 50%